 Need we say more?
 Apple Cider Vinegar has been touted as an all-around natural ingredient for everything from cleaning solutions to skin care.

-When it comes to treating scars, mix it with honey and leave it on for 10 minutes after applying it to the area.
+To treat acne scars, mix it with honey and apply, then leave it on for 10 minutes.
 Do this up to three times a day for the best results.

 Got a pimple coming?
 Take a Q-tip and soak it in ACV then in water to dilute it just a bit, and dab the swab right on the looming pimple (beware: it might sting for a sec).
 It’ll help reduce redness and stop any whiteheads from forming.

 5. Onion Extract